-- · Install filler panels over all unoccupied bays. - Route signal cables at the rear of the rack cabinet so that they enter or exit the cabinet through the top and bottom air baffles. - Bundle signal cables together in a rectangle so that the air-baffle sliders are closed as far as possible.
+- · Install filler panels over all unoccupied bays. - Route signal cables at the rear of the rack so that they enter or exit the cabinet through the top and bottom air baffles. - Bundle signal cables together in a rectangle so that the air-baffle sliders are closed as far as possible.
 Do not bundle signal cables together in a circular formation.
+For more information, see "Routing cables through the upper and lower air baffles" on page 42.